-This recipe is perfect for a family of four, but you can adjust the recipe accordingly.
+This recipe is perfect for a family of four, but you can adjust the recipe and increase the ingredients accordingly.

-Fresh shrimp, best to purchased shrimp that are already cleaned and deveined for you.
+- Fresh shrimp, best to purchase shrimp that are already cleaned and deveined for you.

 1. First, rinse the squid tubes and cut each tube into 1/2-inch rings.
 Transfer them into a dish and set them aside.

 2. Next, examine the shrimp.
 Cut off any tails remaining on the shrimp and discard them.
 Then rinse the shrimp in cold running water.